CREATIVE ARTS, RESEARCH, AND SCHOLARSHIP (CARAS) PROGRAM

 The Temple University Research Administration in collaboration with the Office of the Provost and the Deans of Temple University’s Schools and Colleges is pleased to provide a funding opportunity to encourage and support undergraduate and professional students engaged in scholarly, creative, and research projects that contribute to advancing their field of study.

 The Creative Arts, Research And Scholarship (CARAS) Program makes two types of grants: Research/Creative Project Grants and Travel Grants.
-Research/Creative Project Grants provide undergraduate and professional students grants of up to $3,000 in support of scholarly, research or creative arts projects undertaken with the supervision of a faculty mentor.
-Travel Grants provide funding support for undergraduate travel to conferences to present research or creative work or travel expenses related to an original research project.
-The maximum Project Grant award is $3,000; maximum Travel Grant award is $1,000.
+Research/Creative Project Grants provide undergraduate and professional students grants of up to $4,000 in support of scholarly, research or creative arts projects undertaken with the supervision of a Temple faculty mentor.
+Travel Grants provide funding support for undergraduate travel to conferences to present original research or creative work.
+The maximum Project Grant award is $4,000; maximum Travel Grant award is $1,000.
 Requests may be modified based on an assessment of the budget proposal and/or the availability of resources.

 Eligibility for CARAS Project Grants: Current full-time undergraduates from all schools/colleges and professional students in Dentistry, Law, Medicine, Pharmacy, or Podiatric Medicine are eligible to apply.
 Up to one third of the Project Grants are available to professional student applicants.
 Complete applications must first be presented to the student's Dean's Office for review.
 Only applications endorsed by the student's Dean will be eligible for funding.